cygomez/Clipr/README.md

 3. Add and Commit your changes (`git add 'new feature file'`)(`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request
+6. We look forward to hearing from you!

 ## Demo